 - viruses - like CHV (canine herpes virus), the leading cause of death in young puppies!

-- parasites - like Giardia, Crypto(sporidium), Toxoplasma gondii (all protozoa), or hemoparasites (bacteria that infect the blood)
+- parasites - like Giardia, Crypto(sporidium), Toxoplasma gondii (all protozoa), or hemoparasites (bacteria that eat up the blood)

 - Lactose intolerance:

-- dogs, like people, do not normally produce lactase after weaning (lactase persistence is a recessive inherited gene defect)
+- Dogs, like people, do not normally produce lactase after weaning: Lactase persistence is a recessive inherited defect.

-- and so most dogs cannot metabolize lactose (the prime sugar in milk products) and they may suffer Diarrhea or other conditions after consuming certain foods.
+- And so most dogs and people cannot metabolize lactose (the prime sugar in milk products) and they may suffer Diarrhea or other disorders after consuming milk or foods that contain lactose.

 - Fructose or artificial sweeteners like Sorbitol.